Do you remember Shakul?

 As the night falls, this dynamic duo goes back home.
 Blue-eyed Shakul crawls into his grandmother’s arms, sucks his right thumb and dozes off, as he always does.
 No matter what they face in the days to come, they will do it together, in solidarity with the community they have cultivated around them.

-You can help more children in Uganda, just like Shakul, build a new future free from poverty and full of promise.
+You can help more children like Shakul build a new future free from poverty and full of promise.

 Field Reporting and photos by Caroline Mwinemwesigwa